tathagata/EpicLogAnalysis/README.md

 ### Business Questions we want to answer
 * What % of queries are being replied with a quote?
 If this is too low we need to invest in generating more quotes?
 * How often are we repeating the same quotes?

+### Tech questions
 * How much load can we serve?
+Can we avoid downtime by minining log data?
+* How does changing log messages due to code change or software upgrade effect search results?

 ### Replicating an enterprise set up
 I worked briefly maintaining ugly enterprise software which had grown organically over years with numerous different systems talking to each